 Our Commitment to Women

-More than half of the clients we serve are women.
+About half of the clients we serve are women.
 With access to FINCA’s financial services, 74% of these women have become primary breadwinners for their families.
 They put food on the table, place their children in school and provide a safe home for their families.

 The empowerment of women is one of FINCA’s core commitments and part of our vision for the future.
 We are dedicated to ensuring we measure our progress on reaching women with life-changing financial services.